Central Council of the Tlingit and Haida Indian Tribes of Alaska building

 Not a Tribal-Specific Platform

 Island Mountain hardware runs general-purpose AI models.
-It is not a tribal enrollment system, a tribal court case management tool, or an IHS-integrated health platform.
-It is AI infrastructure for text-based tasks - the same capability cloud AI provides, kept on your hardware.
+It's AI infrastructure for text-based tasks, not a tribal enrollment system, a court case management tool, or an IHS-integrated health platform - the same capability cloud AI provides, kept on your hardware.

 No IHS Integration